 One possible way to understand the evolution of a galaxy is to explore its inner regions and a nucleus.
 The structure of the bulge and the mass of the central black hole can help us to better understand the merger history of the galaxy because they are expected to co-evolve \citep[see e.g.][and references therein]{2013ARA&A..51..511K}.

-One can notice from Table~\ref{tabproperties} that gLSBGs host AGN in six out of seven considered cases\footnote{The sevenths galaxy -- \UGC1378 may also contain AGN according to \citet{Schombert1998}.} -- such an occurrence rate of AGN is extremely high in comparison to HSB galaxies \citep{Ho1997}.
+One can notice from Table~\ref{tabproperties} that gLSBGs host AGN in six out of seven considered cases\footnote{The sevenths galaxy -- \UGC1378 may also contain an AGN according to \citet{Schombert1998}.} -- such AGN occurrence rate is extremely high compared to HSB galaxies \citep{Ho1997}.
 The high frequency of low-luminosity AGN signatures in gLSBGs compared to other late-type galaxies was also noticed by \citet{Schombert1998}.

 Another detail that becomes evident when looking at Fig.~\ref{mbhsigma} and Table~\ref{tabproperties} is that gLSBGs tend to have low masses of central black holes ($M_{BH}$) which sometimes even get close to the intermediate-mass black hole regime. \citet{Subramanian2016} noted a systematic offset of LSB galaxies from the $M_{BH}-\sigma_*$ relation where stellar velocity dispersion $\sigma_*$ is averaged within one effective radius.
 According to \citet{Subramanian2016}, LSB galaxies tend to have lower masses of black holes than what is expected for the values of velocity dispersions in their bulges.